We've discussed how to record grand pianos in some depth in past issues, but miking an upright piano can present a very different challenge...

 If you're using a spaced stereo technique, then extremely close miking is likely to risk creating a 'hole' in the middle of the stereo image, even if you're using good omni mics, so it would also make sense not to space the mics as far apart as you might when close‑miking a grand.
 One other thing to bear in mind is that, while spaced stereo techniques can help blend the sound of a grand in a subjectively pleasant way, I find that the phase‑cancellations between the mics bring out the 'pub piano' element of many uprights, which isn't often the kind of sound you're looking for.

 To demonstrate some of these issues, I've created some audio examples, which you can download from the SOS web site at /sos/apr09/articles/uprightpianosaudio.htm.
-The first set of examples are of an upright piano using three different stereo pairs of Rode NT55s, all poking a little way down into the casing of the piano (as you can see in the photo on the previous page).
+The first set of examples are of an upright piano using three different stereo pairs of Rode NT55s, all poking a little way down into the casing of the piano (as you can see in the photo).
 The recordings are of: a spaced pair of omnis 50 cm apart ('UprightPanelsOnInsidePair1'); a spaced pair of omnis one metre apart ('UprightPanelsOnInsidePair2'); and a coincident crossed pair of cardioids in the centre of the instrument ('UprightPanelsOnInsidePair3').
 The height of the mics above the open lid of the upright obviously affects the overall sonics, as well as the amount of room ambience, so I've also recorded exactly the same set of mics at heights of 20cm and 1m, to give an idea of the range of sounds on offer, and the results can be heard in the 'UprightPanelsOn20cm' and 'UprightPanelsOn1m' sets of files.

 Most upright pianos can have most of their external body panels temporarily removed without the aid of wrecking gear, and this can help you get a clearer and more balanced sound from the strings.
 Coincident stereo miking techniques are pretty rare in this application, because you would usually want to put the mics roughly on the central line of the instrument for such methods, and that's exactly where the player sits.
 Customising the player with a chainsaw is not a practical solution, unless you're on a Slipknot session, so spaced mic arrays are usually chosen instead.